Continuation-of-Ashford/ashford-docs/character_creation/prestige_leveling.md

 The Battle Orders are as follows:
 * *Shake it off!*

     Pick one condition or magical effect affecting an ally.
-That ally can repeat a saving throw or make an ability check against the original DC to end the condition.
+That ally can repeat a saving throw or make an ability check against the original DC to end the condition, even if it normally would not offer another saving throw.
 The save or check receives a bonus equal to your proficiency bonus.

 * *Charge!*

     Pick a number of allies up to your proficiency bonus.
-They can use their reaction to move up to their speed without provoking attacks of opportunity, then make a melee weapon or spell attack.
+They can use their reaction to move up to their speed without provoking attacks of opportunity, then make an melee attack.

 * *Bombard!*